jodth07/cop/1_scanner/README.md

-# Scanner implementation instructions and requirements
+# Scanner implementation instructions and requirements using Backus-Naur Form Syntax

 ## Implement a scanner for the programming language with the following lexical structure